 Twelve television satellites broadcast around the world (including the Soviet Union), and simultaneous telethons were held in some 30 nations, including Australia, Japan, West Germany and Canada.

 The response to Live Aid was unprecedented, raising over $125 million.
-According to figures released by the Live Aid Foundation in January 1986, 60% of the money raised has gone to long-term development programs (projects that will assist the hungry and impoverished people of Africa to work towards self-sufficiency), 20% had been provided for emergency relief services, and 20% for transport – equipment and programs to move food to where it was most needed during the famine crisis.
+According to figures released by the Live Aid Foundation in January 1986, 60% of the money raised has gone to long-term development programs (projects that aimed to assist the hungry and impoverished people of Africa to work towards self-sufficiency), 20% had been provided for emergency relief services, and 20% for transport – equipment and programs to move food to where it was most needed during the famine crisis.

 1983 to 1990

 The PRESIDENTIAL END HUNGER AWARDS honored United States citizens and institutions that have made significant contributions to the ending of hunger.
 The U.S. Agency for International Development sponsored the awards program, which was administered by the End Hunger Network.

 Nominations for the awards were received from around the world, and reviewed by a panel of judges composed of leaders in the hunger awareness community and representatives of the awards categories.
 The panel’s recommendations were forwarded to the Administrator of USAID, who submitted them to the President for final selection.

 Award recipients were flown to Washington DC for a formal presentation of the awards at a special White House ceremony.
 The ceremony was usually followed by a press conference, interviews with the media and a reception honoring the recipients.